Aditya-Bhalerao/Data-Modelling/README.md

 For detailed information about the columns and their meanings in the dataset, please refer to the `data_dictionary.pdf` file located in the `data` folder.
 The file is obtained from NYC TLC website.

 The data model diagram visually represents the dimensional model created for this project.
-You can find the diagram in the file `Data Model.png` in the main folder.
+You can find the diagram in the file `Data-Model.png` in the main folder.

 ## Dimensional Modeling